PronghornDigital/Montana-News-Archive/_docs/hardware.md

 ![NAS](/images/qnap.jpg)

 The data will be stored on a Network-Attached-storage Device, or NAS.
-We recommend getting one with multiple hard drives in a RAID configuration that will maintain the data will be safe in the event of a hard drive failure.
+We recommend getting one with multiple hard drives in a RAID configuration that will keep the data safe in the event of a hard drive failure.

 ## Flatbed Scannner